South Dum Dum: Location

 South Dum Dum is located at 22.61°N 88.40°E.

-South Dum Dum is bounded by North Dumdum (Municipality) and Dum Dum (Municipality) on the north, Baguiati and adjacent areas of VIP Road on the east, Salt Lake on the south and Belgachia and Sinthee in Kolkata district and Baranagar (Municipality) on the west.
+South Dum Dum is bounded by North Dum Dum (Municipality) and Dum Dum (Municipality) on the north, Baguiati and adjacent areas of VIP Road on the east, Salt Lake on the south and Belgachia and Sinthee in Kolkata district and Baranagar (Municipality) on the west.

-South Dum Dum consists of localities such as Nagerbazar, Amarpally, Motijheel, Subhas Nagar, Bediapara, Jheelbagan, Jawpore, Ghughudanga, Purba Sinthee, Seth Bagan, Kalindi, Lake Town, Bangur Avenue, Shyamnagar, Satgachhi, Patipukur, Dakshindari, Dum Dum Park etc.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

-For most of the cities/towns, information regarding the density of population is available in the Infobox.
-Population data is not available for neighbourhoods.
-It is available for the entire municipal area and thereafter ward-wise.
+Neighbourhoods

+South Dum Dum consists of localities such as Nagerbazar, Satgachi, Amarpalli, Motijheel, Laxminagar, Bandhab Nagar, Golpark, Purba Sinthee, Subhas Nagar, Bediapara, Rabindra Nagar, Jheel Bagan, Basak Bagan, Seth Bagan, Jawpur, Kalindi, Patipukur, Dakshindari, Dum Dum Park, Bangur Avenue, Lake Town, Shyamnagar, Naskar Bagan, Green Park and Mathkal.

 Police station

-Dum Dum police station under Barrackpore Police Commissionerate has jurisdiction over Dum Dum and parts of South Dum Dum Municipal areas.
-Lake Town police station under Bidhannagar Police Commissionerate also has jurisdiction over parts of South Dum Dum.
+Dum Dum police station under Barrackpore Police Commissionerate has jurisdiction over South Dum Dum municipal areas.

+Lake Town police station under Bidhannagar Police Commissionerate also has jurisdiction over parts of South Dum Dum municipal areas.

+Newly established Nagerbazar police station under Barrackpore Police Commissionerate also has jurisdiction over parts of South Dum Dum municipal areas.